SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ### Info

-The Object Info request MUST use the HTTP GET method on a resource identifying an object instance.
-An object MAY have authorization attachted to it, the client then MUST use the HTTP POST method and include the authorization information in the request.
+The Object Info request MUST use the HTTP GET method on a resource identifying an object instance, using an empty message body.
+If the object has authorization information attachted and the authorization is not linked to a registrant or contact object, then the client MUST use the REPP-authInfo HTTP header.
+If the authorization is linked to a registrant or contact object the client MUST use the HTTP POST method and include the authorization information in the Object Info request.

 Example request for an object not using authorization information.